Rothamsted/knetminer-backend/rres-endpoints/README.md

 For instance, the `secret_path` at the end is an hash random code, which is appended to our web download directory, to make reserved datasets downloadable only to those who know the hash code.
 These dataset-download directories have to be created manually on the destination web server for knetminer.com and of course, prior to launching the synchronisation script.

+## Walk-through

+For RRes-endpoint this [walk-thorugh doc](doc/pipeline-walkthrough.md), which uses a dummy dataset on our RRes hosts is available.

 # CyVerse Endpoints